Quit nail biting app

 What happens when I'm away from my computer?

 Hands Off only works during computer use since it requires webcam access.
-However, breaking the habit during your highest-risk period (computer work) often reduces overall nail-biting frequency throughout the day.
+However, breaking the habit during your highest-risk period (computer work) often reduces overall nail biting frequency throughout the day.

 How do I track progress and maintain motivation?